packagist/private-packagist-docs/docs/self-hosted/kubernetes-embedded.md

 icon.
 You will then see information on how to either perform a full restore or only restore the Private Packagist Self-Hosted application.
 During the restore process both Private Packagist Self-Hosted and the Replicated Admin console will become unavailable.

-If you are installing Private Packagist Self-Hosted into an existing Kubernetes cluster, then you can either install [Velero](https://velero.io/), and configure it as described above or create backups using your solution.